thanos-io/thanos/docs/proposals-accepted/202206-block-series-deletion-compactor.md

 * More memory required.
 * If read is much less than write, it is inefficient as the pre-calculated result won't be used much.

+#### Considerations

-From my perspective, option 2 is better because data can be cached.
+Considering the infrequent change of tombstones, option 2 is preferred as all data can be cached and it is faster during query time.

 ### Tombstone Deletion with Compactor